Ravikiran000/Docker-Mastery/Day-5/README.md

 4. Run the compose file with "docker compose up -d", this will start building the docker images and run the containers in detached mode.
 5. You can see that multiple containers were started simutaneously.

+### Explanation:

-### you can also try the below project.
-Just the check the code and execute the compose files with "docker compose up -d"
+### You can also try the below project.
+Just check the code and execute the compose files with "docker compose up -d"

  https://github.com/dockersamples/example-voting-app.git